RynnHeldeD/Wakari-API/README.md

 ### PUT /word
 Create a word with data provided.
 Return the created word with newly attributed id.
+Take care not to add an extra '/' at the end of the url as it won't match this route.
 ```
 PUT > http://wakari-api.huitiemeciel.info/word?data={"kanji":"家","kana":"いえ","romaji":"ue","meaning":"maison","notes":"Uniquement le terme pour 'Maison', 'Appartement' se dit autrement.","themes":["maison","habitation"]}
 ```